curegit/flacopyus/README.md

                         not in SRC (default: False) --delete-excluded     delete any files in DEST that are not in SRC (default:
                         False)
+  --delete-dir          delete empty directories in DEST that are not in SRC
+                        (default: False)
-  --fix-case            fix file/directory name cases to match the source
+  --purge-dir           delete all empty directories in DEST (default: False) --fix-case            fix file/directory name cases to match the source
                         directory (for filesystems that are case-insensitive)
                         (default: False)